 Student representatives can, but do not necessarily, turn over each year.
 When a member steps down, the chair solicits self-nominations and holds a vote.

-Student members responsibilities include 1. contributing ideas to future directions for DEI action, 2. voting on proposed DEI actions and 3. reporting to constituencies.
+Student members responsibilities include: 1.
+Contributing ideas to future directions for the ComCaB; 2.
+Voting on proposed ComCaB actions; 3.
+Reporting to constituencies.

 FELLOWSHIP OPPORTUNITES AND AWARDS